 The next day she was on call.
 She arrived the base and asked to board the plane again.
 The person in charge told her it wasn’t necessary and that there were other people who could and should go, but she insisted.
 She was on plane No. 2, out of a long line of planes that carried a total of 54 men.
 They took the exact same route as the day before, and the enemy, Hezbollah, anticipated their arrival.

-After landing, her crew members realized they forgot a bag on the plane, so they all went back to get it.
-Suddenly, there was an explosion and the plane blew up.
+After landing, suddenly,an explosion was heard, and the plane blew up.
 Keren and the other four members of her helicopter’s crew were gone.
 Luckily, the rocket missed the rest [of the fleet].
 It was less than two days before the ceasefire started, and after it was officially announced, so why did they send them there?
 They knew it is all going to end, so why did they do that?
 No reason whatsoever.”

 How did you hear the news?